Quick Care Guide for Bronze Sculptures

 I would like to mention here that like all fine collectibles, there would be an aging process that occurs to the look of your bronze.
 No patina stays the same exact color forever.
 Things will happen to the color of your bronze no matter how you care for it.

 The question is how it will age and how quickly.
-The reasons for this, UV rays may break done the exterior seal on your bronze exposing it to the elements, which then break down the patina colors.
+The reasons for this, UV rays may break down the exterior seal on your bronze exposing it to the elements, which then break down the patina colors.
 Secondly, internal moisture from the environment can affect the patina from within.
 In addition, certain chemicals utilized in patinas have a tendency to continue to react over time.
 The most common of these elements is sulfur.
 Over time, and very gradually, you may notice that your bronze may appear a bit darker and often richer in color.
 This may be due to the amount of sulfur left on the piece in creating certain effects required for the patina.
 Other chemicals (which I try to avoid) might be considered less stable by nature and change color at a faster rate.

 There are various preferences when it comes to how a patina ages.
 My goal with my work is to use the most stable methods and materials so that the patina ages gradually to reflect it’s true age and not prematurely.
 But there is only so much I can do after the bronze leaves my studio.
 So, for this reason, I have written this guide.